ji-zai/personal-site/content/essays/seek-truth.md

 For example, world leaders who want to keep their countries safe would all value greatly the truths about how nuclear weapons operate.

+Therefore, from here on out, I'll refer to the "true value" of a truth for a given want to be the value that someone who has the want, and a complete understanding of all the systems that govern that want, would assign to this truth.

+It's easy to see how the "true value" often differs from the value we associate with a truth.

+For example (show an example of someone who discovers something for the first time thinks it's a game changing breakthrough, that is stupidly valuable, but it's only after you discover something more powerful that you learn to put the previously highly valued truth in its place.
+Or even better: what seems like an unnecessary truth today, may actually be an incredibly valuable once sufficient understanding ripens in adjacent systems).

 And we've found in practice that the values of truths follow the power law: the most valuable truths are orders of magnitudes more valuable than the least valuable ones. (note: may need to substantiate this a bit more).

+(Todo: patience definitely has a role to play in the value function.
+If you're being chased by a tiger and all you want is to find a way to escape, only the truths that enable immediate escape are valued, and all values for all other truths go down to 0 for as long as you feel like your life is in danger).
 ### We each have a model for what we believe to be true

-- Think of model as DB w/ rows with the fields:
+Think of this model as a spreadsheet with many rows, each corresponding to a truth you believe in.

-	- Truth
-	- Confidence
-	- Value
-- Truth is the statement that you believe in.
-Technically, unless this is perfectly aligned with reality, it is "what you believe to be true", not necessarily the truth.
+Each row would have the following columns:
+1. Your truth (a statement).
+2. Confidence (how much you believe that your truth is actually aligned with reality).
+3. Value (how much you value this truth, as we discussed above).

+To help make sense of this model, let's give each field a range of values it can take:
+- Let's say that "your truth" is just a statement written in English / mathematical characters.
+- Let's say that "confidence" ranges from 0 to 1, such that 0 = no confidence, 1 = so confident that you'd be willing to bet your life on this truth.
+- Let's say that "value" can be any positive integer value.

+This spreadsheet exists in your head.
+And each row in this spreadsheet also corresponds to a value of "delusion": how mis-aligned that row is from reality.

+And there are multiple dimensions in which a row can be mis-aligned:

-- Confidence is how much you believe this truth to be true.
+The degree to which what you believe to be true isn't true.
-- Value is as defined above.
-- Each row in this DB also corresponds with "delusion" (0 - 1.0) that corresponds with how aligned this truth, and value are with the objective reality.
-- Power (model) = summing (value)(confidence)(1 - delusion). across all rows.
-- Seeking truth is the process of optimizing for the power of your model.
-This is done by:
-	- Increasing value.
-	- Increasing confidence.
-	- Decreasing delusion.
+And the degree to which your value of a truth is different from its true value.

-- Delusion lives outside of your model, i.e. outside of your head.
+Delusion lives outside of your model, i.e. outside of your head.
 If you could see what you're deluded about at this moment in time, then it's not a delusion for you as you know what it is.

+For now, let's say "delusion" ranges from 0 to 1, such that 0 = no delusion, meaning that what you believe is the truth is perfectly aligned with reality (i.e. your truth is THE truth).

-	- (note: show an elegant image showing the model in a mind, and the delusion existing outside of that mind as the gap between the mind and reality).
+(note: show an elegant image showing the model in a mind, and the delusion existing outside of that mind as the gap between the mind and reality).

-- Delusion can only be understood in hindsight: after you've removed yourself of the delusion, you can better see how it existed in the past, and the nature of what it was (i.e. to what extent you were deluded about what things).
+Delusion can only be understood in hindsight: after you've removed yourself of the delusion, you can better see how it existed in the past, and the nature of what it was (i.e. to what extent you were deluded about what things).

-- Note: Increasing confidence seems straightforward - if it's in your own head, you can just make all your confidence high, for everything.
-But if you do this, you will drastically increase delusion - defeating your efforts.
+Your model gives you power.
+The more powerful your model is, the better you understand the systems that govern what you want in that moment, and the more you get of what you want, more quickly.

+And the power of your model is the power of all of your truths - i.e. each row in this spreadsheet that we're using to represent the model:

+Power of row = (value)(confidence)(1 - delusion).
+The power of the model is the sum of the powers for each row.

+Why this formula?

+If you believe in a truth that is valuable (i.e. relevant to your want, and powerful), and you have high confidence in it, then you have greater power because you can predict more about the systems that govern your want, and therefore are more able to get what you want.

+If you believe in a truth with low confidence, you have less power because you're less able to act on it as you're unsure whether it's actually true.
+The higher the cost of acting on it, the more you'll need to increase your confidence somehow before you can act on it.

+The (1 - delusion) exists as a penalty for being for being mis-aligned with reality.
+The more deluded you are, the less power you have.

+If you have high confidence in your truth, but your truth isn't close to reality, then you'll have a more difficult time getting what you want.

+A person that wants to build a bridge across a river that believes that gravity exerts no force on the bridge is extremely deluded and any bridge they build is likely to collapse as a result.

+Therefore, seeking truth is to increase the power of your model so that you can get what you want more quickly.

+And how would you do that?
+1. Increase value.
+2. Increase confidence.
+3. Reduce delusion.

+The way we've defined this model is inaccurate in some ways.
+As we explore the process in which this model gets updated, we'll be in a better position to improve it.
+For now it's directionally right in the sense that increasing value, confidence and decreasing delusion builds a more powerful model.

+Delusion is a critical piece of this equation.
+Without taking delusion into account, anyone could simply believe their truth had higher value than it actually does, or increase their confidence in it randomly, leading to a more powerful model.

+Unfortunately, there is a great penalty for delusion that makes this a difficult way to increase the power of your model.

-- Note: the power of your model has nothing to do with whether you have proof or evidence to back up your model.
+The power of your model has nothing to do with whether you can explain why you believe what you do.
 If it's high value (objectively), you have high confidence, with minimal delusion, you have a powerful model.

-	- *This might be better suited for when we start talking about the subconscious.*
+Some of the most successful people (in terms of being able to get what they want), would fail to explain well enough why they believe what they do about the world and themselves.

-	- E.g. Ramanujan pulling profound theories from "God" that all happened to be right.
+For example, Ramanujan pulling profound theories from "God" that all happened to be right.
 He didn't even get around to proving most before he died.
-	- Those that simply have a feel for things, and that feel happens to be true.
+Those that simply have a feel for things, and that feel happens to be true.
 They may try to explain things after the fact, but that explanation is constructed, not what they actually used to have high skill.
-- This is of course oversimplified, but it seems to be enough of an approximation for what's going on to enable a useful exploration and discussion.
-Here are where it may fall short:
-	- Delusion ought to have a negative value as well, because some delusions don't just not add power, but actually remove power.
-	- Here we've clubbed both kinds of delusions into a single value: i.e. the delusion
-### Our model is trained by observing, understanding, predicting
+### Our model is trained by observing, understanding, predicting.

-To **observe** is to "see" something happen.

-To **understand** is to interpret what we've observed and update our inner model to reflect it.

-For example, we could observe something that invalidates a truth we believe and so we update our inner model that negates the truth statement.

-Or we observe something that reinforces a hunch that we have, and we increase the confidence for that truth.

-Understanding is like a reaction to an observation, and can impact multiple truths in our model as part of the re-orienting of that inner model.

-To **predict** is to extrapolate our understanding.

-(Need to speak to the importance of prediction, and how without it the learning process is killed - i.e. takes much longer than required).

-Some people say that these happen in a cycle, but I think it’s quite a messy process.
-Sometimes a prediction will lead to an experiment to enable the observation that tests the prediction, but just as often a prediction can be followed by a subconscious observation rising to the conscious mind out of seemingly nowhere, etc.

-Which is why I think it’s safer to call to call an iteration any update to the model.
-It doesn’t matter what the order of the operations are, an update is an update if your model changes.
+### Delusion compounds.

 ### It takes effort to seek truth, but effort itself is not truth seeking.
 *(Two images, and later an animation: a cycle - kind of like the apple watch health cycle - with each segment corresponding to a component of truth seeking, or effort.
 As technology becomes more powerful, the segments corresponding to effort get smaller.
 Have a slider that corresponds to the power of technology, and show the cycle animating to less / more effort based on position of slider.
 The change is exponential, not linear, so one step increase in slider at later stages should have massive decrease in effort - actually see if the exponential is with time or technology).*

 - Differentiate between seeking truth and the effort to seek truth using the visual.